-Wall St. drops as Senate delays healthcare vote
+US STOCKS-Wall St drops as U.S. Senate delays healthcare vote

 "I also think that when the market gets to certain levels, any type of uncertainty, especially in anything that has to do with the administration, will have an adverse effect," Costa said.

 Big tech names weighed most heavily on the S&P 500.
-Google parent Alphabet (GOOGL.O) fell 1.8 percent after EU antitrust regulators hit the tech giant with a record $2.7 billion fine.
+Google parent Alphabet fell 1.8 percent after EU antitrust regulators hit the tech giant with a record $2.7 billion fine.

-The tech sector .SPLRCT, which has led the market's gains this year, pulled back 1.1 percent.
+The tech sector, which has led the market's gains this year, pulled back 1.1 percent.

-The healthcare sector .SPXHC weakened after news of the vote delay, and was off 0.5 percent.
+The healthcare sector weakened after news of the vote delay, and was off 0.5 percent.

-Financials .SPSY were the best performing group, rising 0.9 percent.
+Financials were the best performing group, rising 0.9 percent.

 Data showed consumer confidence for June rose more than expected, which could bolster the Fed's case for another rate hike this year.